aemooooon/Project-Portfolio/_project1/2019-09-03-ES6-async-await.md

 If run this code, the string 'Hello' will display after 3 seconds, because the await will wait resolve. beside the error is true, will catch the error.

-There is use case example:
+There is one of the use case example:

 ```javascript
 async function getUsers() {